Home

 Brette's Answer: A case will usually be dismissed after a certain period of time if it isn't moving forward.
 Call the court clerk's office and ask.

 Brenda's Question: I just notice I put some inaccurate information in my divorce papers.
 My husband has been already served.
-How can I correct it.
+How can I correct it?

-Brette's Answer: Call the court clerk and ask how to revise or amend papers.
+Brette: You can simply amend the papers you filed with the correct information by submitting a new version.
+Call the court clerk and ask how to revise or amend papers.

-Dawn's Question: If the petitioner filed original papers with the court with date of separation, how is it possible that the petitioner can change their mind and claim a new date of separation?
+Dawn's Question: If the petitioner filed original papers with the court with specific date of separation, how is it possible that the petitioner can change their mind and claim a new date of separation?

-Brette's Answer: It's possible to amend a petition if the information in it is not believed to be correct or is up for debate. » Return to top
+Brette's Answer: It's possible to amend a petition if the information in it is not believed to be correct or is up for debate.

 Also see: